 Jobs are scarce in America.
 The Instant Rewards Network scam promises hope when people are getting desperate and creative in looking for ways to put food on the table.
 The Instant Rewards Network scam is beginning to gain notoriety as its popularity increases as a result of people looking for jobs they can do from home.
 But is it just another scam, out to take people for a ride?
-Let’s back up a bit and look at the history of the company.
+Well…I guess that depends on your definition of scam.

 Instant Rewards Network was established in 2009, and is headquartered in Mount Prospect, Illinois.
 It is listed in the Chicago area BBB business directory as an incentive program.
 With the advent of new technologies, many people began recording their favorite TV shows on DVRs, skipping the commercials.
 Many Fortune 500 companies were reeling with revenue losses, and turned to alternative advertising avenues.

 Instant Rewards Network created a service that would not only benefit the companies who advertised, but also the agents who would help market their products and services.
 An impressive list of businesses that include Disney, Netflix, GameFly, GoDaddy, Walmart, Target, and many more well-known brands, make their products and services available for promotion by Instant Rewards Network agents and representatives.